lixia-mech-mind/mmind_lixia/MechDLK_SDK/README.md

 ## What's Mech-DLK SDK
 Mech-DLK SDK is a secondary development software kit specifically designed to be used with [Mech-DLK](https://www.mech-mind.com/product/mech-dlk-deep-learning-software.html).
 It mainly helps you easily do deep learning inference in your software systems.
 With Mech-DLK SDK, you can rapidly deploy deep learning models and flexibly integrate deep learning functionality into your own applications without reliance on [Mech-Vision](https://www.mech-mind.com/product/mech-vision-machine-vision-software.html).
 Currently, development in C language is supported.

-📥 If you haven't installed Mech-DLK, please go to [Downloads](https://downloads.mech-mind.com/?tab=tab-dlk) to get the Mech-DLK Installer 2.4.2 or above version.
+📥 If you need to install Mech-DLK, please go to [Downloads](https://downloads.mech-mind.com/?tab=tab-dlk) to get the Mech-DLK Installer (2.4.2 or above version).
+You can contact us at info@mech-mind.net to learn more about license dongles.

-Before applying Mech-DLK SDK for secondary development, make sure that you've purchased Mech-DLK's Pro-Run or Pro-Train license dongle.
-If not, please contact Mech-Mind pre-sales or support engineers to get one (info@mech-mind.net).

 💡 If you have any questions or have anything to share regarding our SDK, feel free to post on [Mech-Mind Online Community](https://community.mech-mind.com/).
 You can download